haklir/Snake_42/README.md

 # Snake_42
-Snake 42 is a simple yet beautiful game
+Snake 42 is a simple game

 This game was made with Python using pygame (pygame.org).
 Simple, 'elegant' and works like a charm!
 Also, this is a work in progress...

 -----

-NOTE: music.wav is around 30 mb in size.